-The Assessors are appointed by the Senate.
+The Assessors are appointed by the Standing Committee on Assessment acting on behalf of Senate.

 The Assessors prepare independent reports which are submitted together with their recommendations to the Board of Studies.
 The Board of Studies recommends to the Senate whether or not the degree should be awarded.

-(f) If the application is successful, one copy of the work or works accepted for the award of the Higher Doctorate must be lodged with Registry Services for forwarding to the University Library; the second copy is kept in the appropriate Department, Institute or Centre; and the third copy is retained by the candidate.
+(f) If the application is successful, one copy of the work or works accepted for the award of the Higher Doctorate must be lodged with Student Services for forwarding to the University Library; the second copy is kept in the appropriate Department, Institute or Centre; and the third copy is retained by the candidate.

 (g) A candidate for a Higher Doctorate must pay the prescribed examination fee on submission of the application to the Registrar and Secretary.

 Regulations for awards relating to taught programmes of study

 This regulation no longer exists

 General academic regulations and procedures for taught programmes